-EXPLORING THE WORLD OF STRUCTURAL STIGMA: HOW CAN LAWS AND POLICIES REINFORCE HIV STIGMA?
+EXPLORING THE WORLD OF STRUCTURAL HIV STIGMA: HOW CAN LAWS AND POLICIES REINFORCE HIV STIGMA?

 While it may now be commonly accepted that a lack of respect for human rights can accelerate the HIV epidemic, this isn’t always reflected in the policies and institutions that shape the lives of people living with HIV.

-Under international human rights laws and treaties, every person has a right to health and to access HIV treatment and other healthcare services.
-However, many people affected by HIV face infringements to these rights that can lead to barriers in accessing life-saving services and achieving a good quality of life.
+Under international human rights laws and treaties, every person has a right to healthcare and to access HIV treatment and other healthcare services.
+However, many people affected by HIV face infringements to these rights that can create barriers against life-saving services and achieving a good quality of life.

-Through the Positive Perspectives study, we sought to understand the world of Structural Stigma; exposing its impact on people living with HIV and considering what more needs to be done in order to overcome it.
+Through the Positive Perspectives research, we sought to understand the world of structural stigma; exposing its impact on people living with HIV and considering what more needs to be done in order to overcome it.

 What do we mean by ‘structural HIV stigma’?

-At the 2016 UN high-level meeting on Ending AIDS, member states adopted the ‘Political Declaration on HIV and AIDS: On the Fast Track to Accelerating the Fight against HIV and to Ending the AIDS Epidemic by 2030’ document.
+At the 2016 UN High-Level Meeting on Ending AIDS, member states adopted the ‘Political Declaration on HIV and AIDS: On the Fast Track to Accelerating the Fight Against HIV and to Ending the AIDS Epidemic by 2030’.

-Countries signing this declaration pledged to ‘intensify efforts towards the goal of comprehensive prevention, treatment, care and support programmes that will help to significantly reduce new infections, increase life expectancy and quality of life, and promote, protect and fulfil all human rights and the dignity of all people living with, at risk of, and affected by, HIV and AIDS, and their families’.
+Countries signing this declaration pledged to ‘intensify efforts toward the goal of comprehensive prevention, treatment, care and support programs that will help to significantly reduce new infections, increase life expectancy and quality of life, and promote, protect and fulfill all human rights and the dignity of all people living with, at risk of and affected by, HIV and AIDS, and their families’.

-Despite this declaration and other progress at a supra-national level, it takes time for changes – both attitudinal and legislative – to percolate through to changes in laws and policies.
-Today, there remain infringements to the human rights of people with HIV; which can lead to barriers in accessing life-saving services and achieving a good quality of life.
+Despite this declaration and other progress at a supra-national level, it takes time for attitudinal and legislative changes to percolate through to changes in laws and policies.
+Today, there remain infringements to the human rights of people living with HIV, which can lead to barriers against accessing life-saving services and achieving a good quality of life.

-Human rights infringements can include: laws that criminalise people living with HIV based on their HIV status (e.g. for non-disclosure of status); criminalisation criminalisation based on sexual orientation, gender identity or profession; discrimination in the workplace; gender inequality exacerbated by HIV; and lack of access to healthcare services amongst others.
+Human rights infringements can include: laws that criminalize people living with HIV based on their HIV status (e.g., for non-disclosure of status); criminalization based on sexual orientation, gender identity or profession; discrimination in the workplace; gender inequality exacerbated by HIV; and lack of access to healthcare services, among others.

-The Positive Perspectives survey, through insights from respondents, highlighted some of the issues that remain with legislative frameworks, for example:
+Our Positive Perspectives research, through insights from respondents, highlighted some of the issues that remain with legislative frameworks, for example:

 What can be done to bring about change?

-1. Zero discrimination in legislative frameworks.
+- Zero discrimination in legislative frameworks.
 Existing legislation that contravenes human rights and/or discriminates against vulnerable groups should be repealed.
-Furthermore, the enforcement of existing legislation, and the prosecution of criminality associated with physical and verbal abuse based on actual or perceived HIV status, is critical.
+Furthermore, enforcement of existing legislation, including prosecuting physical and verbal abuse based on actual or perceived HIV status, is critical.

-2. Independent committees to ensure zero discrimination.
-Where they don’t already exist, we call for the setting up of independent committees – with representation from people living with HIV – to scrutinise governments and their representative bodies, including healthcare systems, to ensure no inherent prejudice or discrimination is influencing funding and/or policy decisions.
-A defined complaints procedure for cases to be referred to, should be in place.
+- Independent committees to ensure zero discrimination.
+Where they don’t already exist, we call for establishing independent committees – with representation from people living with HIV – to scrutinize governments and their representative bodies, including healthcare systems, to ensure no inherent prejudice or discrimination is influencing funding and/or policy decisions.
+A defined complaints procedure for cases to be referred, should be in place.

-Through the Positive Action programme, funding is being provided to community based organisations for “know your rights” campaigns and advocacy in addressing human rights related barriers.
+Through the Positive Action program, funding is being provided to community-based organizations for “know your rights” campaigns and advocacy in addressing human-rights related barriers.